-Current interpretation of the “Open Meeting Law” is that standing faculty committees and standing academic staff committees are “governmental bodies” and are, therefore, subject to the provisions of the law.
+Current interpretation of the “Open Meeting Law” is that standing faculty committees, standing academic staff committees and university staff committees are “governmental bodies” and are, therefore, subject to the provisions of the law.
 Some of the relevant provisions to be aware of are:

 - Committee meetings will be open unless the purpose of the meeting qualifies under one of the exceptions listed in 19.85(1)(a)-(h).